adityakumaar/adityakumaar/README.md

 ### I am Aditya Kumar 👋

-An Undergraduate Computer Applications Student
+An Undergraduate Computer Applications Student.
+I am currently just focusing on learning, gaining knowledge and practicing by building simple projects.
+I am always open for connections on my LinkedIn profile.

+These are some fields I am interested into:

 📊 Data Science <br>
 💻 Computer Networks <br>